 Deposits to Century are made through Mpesa, and customers get the loans directly to their accounts within a brief period.

 These institutions provide the youth with opportunities to achieve financial freedom.
 However, I advise that you should strictly use the money borrowed from MFIs for the intended purpose, income generation.
 This is because the borrowed money has to be repaid at interest.

 Conditions For Microfinance Institutions In Kenya.

 Different Institutions use different criteria to determine those eligible for funding.
 In most cases, eligibility is based on gender and age.
 This means some microfinance Institutions offer loans to special groups such as underprivileged women.

-To access such services, they require one to be a Kenyan citizen of 18 years and above.
-Your ability to repay the loan and remain a customer of the institution will also be assessed.
+To access such services, one must be a Kenyan citizen of 18 years and above.
+They will also assess your ability to repay the loan and remain an institution customer.

 In most cases, interest rates on Microfinance loans are based on a flat rate.
 However, some loan interests are calculated on a decreasing balance.
 A majority of the Institutions insist on a monthly repayment system.

 Most of them do not have a system for analyzing credit scores.
-However, some insist that you must have an operational business for about 3 months and some cash in your account to get the credit.
-You also need to provide a good business plan and have at least one guarantor.
+However, some insist that you must have an operational business for about three months and some cash in your account to get the credit.
+You must also provide a good business plan and have at least one guarantor.

-Many Microfinancing Institutions are currently using mobile money services such as Mpesa to ease customer’s access to credit.
+Many Microfinancing Institutions use mobile money services such as Mpesa to ease customers’ access to credit.
 Also, the use of mobile transactions helps minimize cases of fraud within the institutions.